Reduced / Sequestered

 At Project Drawdown, we consider waste-to-energy a regrets solution.
 It has a positive impact on emissions, but social and environmental costs are harmful and high.
 It can help move us away from fossil fuels in the near-term, but is not part of a clean energy future.
 Even when incineration facilities are state-of-the-art (and many are not), they are not truly clean and toxin-free.

-The negative externalities of waste-to-energy are diverse, but it has also some benefits: 2-3 gigatons of greenhouse gases emissions can be avoided by 2050, due to reduced methane emissions from keeping waste out of landfills and replacement of electricity generation from conventional fossil fuel technologies.
+The negative externalities of waste-to-energy are diverse, but it has also some benefits: 2–3 gigatons of greenhouse gases emissions can be avoided by 2050, due to reduced methane emissions from keeping waste out of landfills and replacement of electricity generation from conventional fossil fuel technologies.
 Considering the disadvantages, this is a transition solution—one that will decline as preferable waste-management solutions, including zero waste, composting, and recycling, become more widely adopted globally.
 Island nations, with limited available space, may continue to use waste-to-energy as an alternative to landfilling—employing more advanced technologies, such as plasma gasification, to limit the negative impacts.
-Nevertheless, generation of electricity from waste to energy plants could growth from the current estimated 140 TWh, to 210- 490 TWh, depending on the 2050 total electricity generation needs.
+Nevertheless, generation of electricity from waste to energy plants could grow from the current estimated 140 terawatt-hours to 210–490 terawatt-hours, depending on 2050 total electricity generation needs.